ZORALab/Hestia/README.md

 # ZORALab's Hestia
 ![Banner](artwork/logo/zoralab-hestia-1200x630.svg)

-Hestia focuses on uniting software library under a same family pattern to allow its user to have a peaceful development experiences.
-The goal is to structure the learning experience align to a single pattern and deployment, allowing anyone with different languages and understanding to shine at his/her own way without worrying about stability.
+ZORALab's Hestia focuses on unifying all commonly used software libraries under a same repository for a peaceful development experiences.
+The goal is to structure the learning experience align to a single pattern and deployment, making the advanced software and control development alongside its learning experience a lot easier without worrying about supply chain threat.

 Visit its [Official Website](https://hestia.zoralab.com) for its official documentations.